nawaz-kmr/Image-Segmentation-using-PixelLib/README.md

 PixelLib supports two deep learning libraries for image segmentation which are Pytorch and Tensorflow.

 PixelLib uses object segmentation to perform excellent foreground and background separation.
-It makes possible to alter the background of any image and video using just five lines of code
+It makes possible to alter the background of any image and video using just five lines of code.

 Image segmentation is implemented with PixelLib by using Mask R-CNN model trained on coco dataset.

+please read requirements first